25 GCSE Maths Questions And Answers By Topic And Difficulty

 Tree diagram questions can be straightforward for students to identify what to do, but this question has a twist as students need to understand the calculation within a tree diagram in order to work backwards and calculate how many times the spinner was spun.
 Relative frequency is disguised in this question rather than a typical part a) complete the tree diagram part b) calculate the probability.

-For more GCSE maths questions take a look at our free Tree diagrams lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Tree diagrams lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one online maths tutoring.

 12. Circle theorems maths question